Delonghi troubleshooting

 Delonghi drip and 2 in 1 coffee machines troubleshooting

-Here we have prepared a small guide with the most common problems with Delonghi drip coffee machines:
+In this guide, we’ve compiled a concise list of the most common problems encountered with Delonghi drip coffee machines:

 Common problems with Delonghi coffee machines

-Although we have just shown you the troubleshooting guides for the main types of Delonghi coffee machines, I now bring you the most common problems affecting any Delonghi coffee machine.
+In addition to the troubleshooting guides for specific Delonghi coffee machine types, here are the most common problems affecting any Delonghi coffee machine.

-My Delonghi coffee machine doesn’t work (it won’t even turn on)
+Issue 1.
+Delonghi coffee machine won’t turn on

 If you are not experienced in dismantling and reassembling electrical appliances, we recommend you take your Delonghi to a specialized technical service.
 And, of course, if it is a relatively new machine and you still have it under warranty, don’t think about it: ask for a new one.